dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 Video games are a source of nostalgia for many people.
 They're fun.
 They're a way to escape the stress of the day.
-Many video games, such as Final Fantasy, are epic stories that we can get lost within; just like books but these are interactive!
+Many video games, such as Final Fantasy, are epic stories that we can get lost within; just like books, but these are interactive!
 Others, like classic Mario, have very little story and just focus on addictive game mechanics.